 An inguinal hernia is a lump in the groin.
 It might or might not be painful.
-Sometimes they need to be repaired by surgery.
+Sometimes it needs to be repaired by surgery.

 What is an inguinal hernia?